-It’s a regular Monday, like any other Monday, and you wake up warm to touch, aching all over, the sniffles, a bad cough and a throbbing headache.
+It’s a regular Monday, like any other days, and you wake up warm to touch, aching all over, the sniffles, a bad cough and a throbbing headache.
 You can’t go to work like this!
 Who knows, you may even start an endemic throughout your office!
-Or maybe, you can’t leave home because your son caught the chicken pox!
+Or maybe, you can’t leave home because your son caught chickenpox!
 Oh no!
 Your little man will definitely need his mum or dad by his side (considering you’ve already gotten your share of the pox and have been properly vaccinated!).
 As much as your bosses will miss you during your absence, they also understand that their workers are human and have bad days.

 What is there to do when you don’t show up for work due to illness?

 You will need an official statement stating your absence was legitimately due to sickness to make your sick/ carer leave valid.
 This can be issued by either a pharmacist, for minor ailments, or a physician, for major ailments.
 Lucky for you, Priceline Pharmacy West Brunswick has just the people you need to see to be able to get you a certificate for absence from work due to minor ailments.
 Read on to see how!

 Who may benefit from a Medical Certificate for Absence from Work